DRASHHTIPATEL/PROGRAMMING-_IN-PYTHON_CE259/README.md

 Note that abbaab is NOT a lapindrome.
 The two halves contain the same characters but their frequencies do not match.
 Your task is simple.
 Given a string, you need to tell if it is a lapindrome

+**practical 8**
+Write a Program in Python to implement a Stack Data Structure using Class and Objects, with push, pop, and traversal method.